 Respect is one of the first things children are taught as soon as they are old enough for their behaviour to be labelled as “disrespectful”.
 While it is important, children should be taught to respect themselves first.
 This means not letting anyone belittle or break them down unnecessarily – even their own guardians.
 You do not have to be a children’s rights attorney to know that every child is entitled to a safe home environment.
 This is the same for any such environment that a child should find themselves in – their school environment, social environment, and so on.
+Children should not be living in a toxic household, here are some reasons why.

 Going back to the topic of respect, children are taught that adults are always right.
-This places adults into a category of support, safety and trust – that they will steer children in the right direction.
+This places adults into a category of support, safety and trust – that they should steer children in the right direction.
 What happens if adults instead do harm by causing shameful, anxious and stressful feelings in the child.
 Toxic adults can be anywhere.
 At school, family gatherings, friend’s houses and at home.
 All a person needs to exhibit toxic behaviour is a voice.

 The line between a difficult relationship and a toxic one is blurry.
 Toxic behaviour is often subtle and touches the line before retreating safely behind it.
 A good way to define toxic behaviour is through the devastation it brings on the victim’s psyche.
 This is when the child is constantly being shamed and belittled.